camunda/camunda-docs/docs/components/zeebe/deployment-guide/local/quickstart.md

 title: "Quickstart"
 ---

-This quickstart guide introduces you the main concepts of Zeebe without the need to write a single line of code in 5 steps.
+This quickstart guide introduces you the main concepts of Zeebe in five steps without the need to write a single line of code.

 ## Step 1: Download the Zeebe distribution